TeamJM/journeymap-docs/docs/en/client/waypoints.md

 - **Name** - the display name for the waypoint.
 - **Location** - the X, Y, and Z coordinates.
 You can switch between separate X / Y / Z fields and a single combined `X, Y, Z` field using the Coordinate Layout option (see below).
+A **Sync** checkbox next to the Y field, when enabled, fills the Y value from the cached surface height for that X/Z (if that chunk has been mapped), so the waypoint sits on the surface.
 - **Dimensions** - toggles for the dimensions the waypoint is shown in.
 - **Group** - the [group](#waypoint-groups) this waypoint belongs to.
   You can also create a new group from here.